-The Orpheum Theatre, a nonprofit, 501(c)(3) performing arts center, is supported by the Memphis Development Foundation.
-As such, the theatre relies on philanthropic support in order to sustain its education programs, diverse programming, community vitality, and preservation.
+The Orpheum Theatre Group, a nonprofit, 501(c)(3) performing arts center, relies on philanthropic support in order to sustain its education programs, diverse programming, community vitality, and preservation.

 Broadway Series & Concerts

 The Orpheum has been the Mid-South home of touring Broadway productions since 1977.
-In addition to the Broadway Series, the theatre also hosts performances by Ballet Memphis, various concerts, urban theatre, and local cultural and community events such as Memphis in May and the International Blues Challenge.
+In addition to the Broadway Series, the theatre also hosts performances by Ballet Memphis, various concerts, and local cultural and community events such as Memphis in May and the International Blues Challenge.
 These performances bring hundreds of thousands of patrons downtown each year and are an integral component of the continued revitalization of downtown Memphis.

 Since it first opened in 1928, the Orpheum has dazzled patrons with its artisan millwork, gilding, original fixtures, a Mighty Wurlitzer organ, and architectural beauty.
-Under the leadership of the Memphis Development Foundation, the Orpheum was one of the first buildings in Memphis placed on the National Historic Register.
+Under the leadership of the Memphis Development Foundation, the Orpheum was one of the first buildings in Memphis placed on the National Register of Historic Places.
 With annual maintenance expenses of over $650,000, in the last 35 years the Orpheum has undergone more than $15 million in renovation and improvements that have made it a world-class performing arts facility while preserving the historical and architectural integrity of the vaudeville palace.
 Recent improvements include reordering the first several rows of the orchestra section to allow for additional legroom and re-cushioning and reupholstering all orchestra level seats.
 A major restoration project restoring and repairing paint and gold leaf in the historic Orpheum auditorium wrapped up in August 2016.